Back to All Guides

 Rumbling or Popping Sounds

-Sediment on the bottom of the tank is being heated and hardening.
-This insulates the tank floor from the heating element, causing overheating and noise.
+Sediment on the bottom of the unit is being heated and hardening.
+This insulates the floor from the heating element, causing overheating and noise.

 !

-Could be a leaking T&P valve, AC filter valve, or — worst case — a cracked tank.
-A cracked tank cannot be repaired and requires immediate replacement.
+Could be a leaking service valve, service valve, or — worst case — a cracked heat exchanger.
+A cracked heat exchanger cannot be repaired and requires immediate replacement.

 !

 A failing heating element, thermostat, or (on gas units) thermocouple.
-May also indicate heavy sediment insulating the lower element.
+May also indicate heavy debris insulating the lower element.

 !

-Sediment has reduced the effective tank volume, or a lower heating element has failed (electric units have two elements).
+Debris has reduced the effective capacity, or a lower heating element has failed (electric units have two elements).

 !